BRIEF-Nike announces strategic management changes

 * Says Christiana Shi, president of DTC, will retire in September

-* Christiana Shi, president of DTC will be succeeded by Heidi O'neill Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +1-646-223-8780)
+* Christiana Shi, President of DTC will be succeeded by Heidi O'Neill Source text for Eikon: Further company coverage:

 * SSH COMMUNICATIONS SECURITY RECEIVED ISSUE NOTIFICATION ON US PATENT Source text for Eikon: Further company coverage: (Gdynia Newsroom)